In brief

 “We want to see them living in happy, healthy communities, finishing school, getting good jobs and becoming community leaders.”

 We know that putting kids in jail only makes matters worse.
-It should be a last resort but research by the Victorian government shows that Indigenous kids are much more likely to be charged by police, than cautioned and referred to a support program.
+It should be a last resort but research by the Victorian government shows that First Nations kids are much more likely to be charged by police, than cautioned and referred to a support program.

-Magistrates in regional and rural areas have told us that too often, local Indigenous programs are not sufficiently funded to be part of the solution, which makes detention a far more likely option.
+Magistrates in regional and rural areas have told us that too often, local First Nations programs are not sufficiently funded to be part of the solution, which makes detention a far more likely option.
 Find out more in our Brighter Futures report.

-To close the justice gap, the Australian Government must work with the states and territories and Indigenous organisations to reduce the number of Aboriginal and Torres Strait Islander kids in detention.
+To close the justice gap, the Australian government must work with the states and territories and First Nations organisations to reduce the number of Aboriginal and Torres Strait Islander kids in detention.
 This is our main campaign aim.

-Our research highlights the compelling evidence that intervening early in the lives of disadvantaged kids to address the causes of offending helps improve their wellbeing and sets kids up to thrive.
+Our research highlights the compelling evidence that when we support families and organisations and services to address the root causes of behaviour – chances are the outcomes are more sustainable and positive.
 With your support we can make a difference to the lives of Aboriginal and Torres Strait Islander kids in Australia.

 In the words of Noongar Elder Eugene Eades, who we’ve worked closely with on the campaign: “The sky’s the limit if we work together”.